NinjaBearStudioTech/Documentation/Writerside/topics/bot/guides/bot_guide_01_first_ten_minutes.md

 1. **Install and configure Ninja Bot**, including the [**Asset Manager setup**](bot_setup_asset_manager.md).
 2. Use a template, such as the Combat Third Person Template, and verify that a **Navigation Mesh** is present in the map.
+3. Some guides may _suggest_ using **Gameplay Abilities**.
+Having a base character already configured for GAS can be helpful.

 It is also recommended that your **Gameplay Debugger** is configured, so you can inspect the Bot’s perception data and evaluate its active AI states during gameplay.